Sol1du2/TinyRebooter/README.md

 # It doesn't work!!!

 - Are you on Windows?
-Forget it, this is just for linux.
+Forget it, this is just for Linux.
 - Does it work on Mac?
 Honestly, no clue, you tell me.
 - Are you on Linux?
 Check with your distro.
 Some do not have this Magic key available by default and you need to configure it.

 # 3D Prints

 Yes, I made a little case for it.
 No, I have nothing else better to do.
-You can download the CAD files from my [thingiverse page]().
+You can download the CAD files from my [thingiverse page](https://www.thingiverse.com/thing:6047147).
 Hate thingiverse?
 Well, me too, kinda.
 But I'm too lazy to upload it elsewhere.